abstrackr

 Click a project's respective "Screen" button to start labeling citations

 • (Bottom Nav) Terms: You can highlight specific terms that indicate relevance or irrelevance.
+2 means a term is very relevant and -2 means a term is very irrelevant.
 Enter the term in the text box and select the appropriate numbers 2 to -2 for relevance.

 • (Bottom Nav) Tags: Use tags to categorize abstracts further (e.g., “RCT”).
 Click the “Tags” button, enter a tag, and toggle it on or off for each abstract.